ftso-eu/sgb-allowance/README.md

 # evmallowance
 Show history and revoke allowances for the connected address on the connnected networks (you can pull request to support more):

-Flare, Songbird, Coston1, Coston2, Polygon, Binance Smart Chain, Arbitrium, Optimistic, Ethereum, Ropsten, Rinkeby, Kovan.
+Flare, Songbird, Coston1, Coston2, Polygon, Binance Smart Chain, Arbitrium, Optimistic, Ethereum, Ropsten, Rinkeby, Kovan, Fantom.

 Tested with Metamask, Bifrost, D'Cent.